Francis-Njoku/apissn/docs/COMMENTS_API.md

 ### Get Comments
 `GET /public/comments` (under /api base path)

-Returns approved comments for a newsletter.
+Returns comments for a newsletter with the following visibility rules:
+- Approved comments are visible to all users
+- Pending comments are visible only to their authors
+- Rejected/spam comments are not visible to regular users

+Admin/moderators can see all comments regardless of status.

 #### Parameters:
 ```json